Rare red panda goes missing from Belfast Zoo

 Belfast City Council officials said Monday the animal is not considered dangerous but warned the public not to approach it if it is spotted.
 Anyone seeing the animal is advised to call police.

 Police also asked motorists to be alert because the panda has not been exposed to roads before.
-The red panda left the zoo premises Sunday.
+The red panda left the zoo premises on Sunday, it was not exactly clear how.

 Two red panda cubs were born at the zoo in June.
 The International Union for the Conservation of Nature says the red panda faces a very high risk of extinction.